 Walt Disney World Statistics

 After the initial success of Disneyland in the mid to late 1950’s, Walt Disney set his sights on building another theme park, only this time on a much grander scale.
 After years in development, Walt’s vision became a reality when Disney World opened the gates of Magic Kingdom on October 1st, 1971.
 However, this momentous day came five year after Walt Disney succumbed to lung cancer, and thus, he was not able to witness the early and later successes of the park.
-Although some elements of Disney World have slightly different outcomes than what Walt originally envisioned, we think he’d be pleased with how the park has evolved over the years, the giant it is today, and the positive influence Disney World has had on society and culture along the way.
+Although some elements of Disney World have slightly different outcomes than what Walt originally envisioned, we think he’d be pleased with how the park has evolved over the years, the giant it is today, the positive influence Disney World has had on society and culture along the way.
+The eye-popping Disney World statistics we discuss in this article really tell the story of Walt’s vision becoming a reality.

 With an average annual attendance of over 52 million visitors, Walt Disney World is the most visited vacation resort in the world.
 The amount of manpower, creativity, machinery, and technology involved in keeping Disney World humming and innovating is simply astounding.
 Hidden beneath the attractions, resorts, restaurants, and shops are some eye-opening statistics that only an operation as grand as Walt Disney World could lay claim to.
 Let’s look at some of these fascinating Walt Disney World statistics.